Euro zone, Cyprus to discuss bailout Monday, deal seen end-March

 New President Nicos Anastasiades promised on Thursday to work for a swift deal for to prop up the Mediterranean island's banks, which need capital equal to Cyprus's annual economic output.

-The Eurogroup of euro zone finance ministers meet on Monday to discuss the bailout, estimated at up to 17 billion euros (14.5 billion pounds), which had been blocked by the previous administration's refusal to sell state assets to cut debt.
+The Eurogroup of euro zone finance ministers meet on Monday to discuss the bailout, estimated at up to 17 billion euros ($22 billion), which had been blocked by the previous administration's refusal to sell state assets to cut debt.

 "Monday will be about setting out the large items and seeing what the position of the new government is with regards to items from anti money laundering to privatisation," said the official.